raviqqe/typetod/readme.md

 * files mode
 * RSS feeds mode
 * stdin mode
-When you choose stdin mode or others with -d option, typetod becomes tod mode.
+When you choose stdin mode or others with -d option, typetod becomes endless mode.
 It lets you type forever.
 And, typetod also evaluate your typing speed and accurancy.

 ## Game modes
 ### fortune mode
-  like gtypist, it takes benefitial tips from fortune command as samples.
+  Like gtypist, it takes benefitial tips from fortune command as samples.
 ### files mode
-  text in files as samples
+  Text in files as samples.
 ### RSS feeds mode
   If you specify the url of a RSS feed, items of the feed will appear on your screen.
 Then, you can select one of them as a sample.